evan-l-munson/saotd/paper.md

 * Explore provides functions to tidy, explore unigrams, bigrams, tri-grams, in addition to bigram netwrorks and correlation networks.
 * Topic analysis allows a user to explore the latent topics buried within the tweets.
 * Sentiment calculation utilizes the Bing lexicon dictionary to score the text [@Hu2004].
-* Visualizations allow the user to better understand the twitter sentiment.
+* Visualizations allow the user to better understand the sentiment of the tweets.

-The package utilizes tidy dataferames and therefore depends on the tidyverse package [@Wickham2017] and additionally uses the tidytext package [@Silge2017].
-The number of latent topics is determined using the ldatuning package [@Nikita2016] and the latent dirichlet allocation (LDA) topics is determined using the topicmodels package [@Grun2011].
+The package utilizes tidy dataframes and therefore depends on the `tidyverse` package [@Wickham2017] and additionally uses the `tidytext` package [@Silge2017].
+The number of latent topics is determined using the `ldatuning` package [@Nikita2016] and the latent dirichlet allocation (LDA) topics is determined using the `topicmodels` package [@Grun2011].

-The saotd package has research applications in many disciplines which intend to use twitter text and sentiment analysis.
-The package was created to quickly determine the sentiment of twitter and to inform analysts on the opinions contained within tweets.
+The `saotd` package has research applications in many disciplines which need to access tweets from the Twitter platform and carry out sentiment analyses.
+This package was created to quickly determine the sentiment of Twitter and to inform analysts on the opinions contained within tweets.

 # References